RajRai/python-memcache/README.md

 # python-memcache
-A memcache for python.
+A  lightweight, local memcache for python.
 Supports persistence, MRU mode, and max capacity selection.

 The cache is only written to the disk on calls to `save()` to minimize overhead for basic operations in calling applications.